2 For in this we groan, earnestly desiring to be clothed with our habitation which is from heaven,

 to be clothed [to be covered over with the resurrection body]

-The phrase here is a double compound verb, which stresses the continuity between leaving the earthly body to the heavenly body.
+The phrase here is a double compound verb, which stresses the continuity between leaving the earthly body for the heavenly body.
 At the Rapture, the transition is smooth from the earthly to the heavenly body.

 with our habitation [dwelling] which is from heaven,

 The clothing process is when the Christian takes on his new body in eternity (1 Co 15:50-54).
-Our “habitation” in heaven will be immortal and imperishable body (Php 3:21; 1 Pe 1:3-5).
+Our “habitation” in heaven will be immortal and imperishable bodies (Php 3:21; 1 Pe 1:3-5).
 This is the believer’s resurrection bodily life in the eternal age to come.

 Paul penned Romans 8:17-27 shortly after writing to Corinth, the church to whom he wrote 2 Corinthians.
 Romans 8 sheds further light on our understanding of 2 Corinthians 5.
 Suffering is preliminary to eternal glory (2 Co 4:17).
 Hope and assurance are central to both passages (2 Co 5:5).
 “Groaning” appears in our chapter and Romans 8:23, 26.
 Both passages show the tension between suffering and hope.
 The Christian does not groan from fear or doubt.
 He is not apprehensive about his mortality.
 Death to him is a “departure” (2 Ti 4:6).
 The Christian goes somewhere at death.
-Death is no bleak, barren, terminus of existence for the believer, but vibrant life with God.
+Death is no bleak, barren terminus of existence for the believer but vibrant life with God.